TL;DR (quick summary)

 The key points for cold stratifying your acorn:

-- Paper towel should be damp, not dripping (you don’t want mold soup).
+- Paper towel should be damp, not dripping (you don’t want mould soup).

 - Seal the bag but leave a tiny bit of air inside so it’s not vacuum packed.